 The forms most likely to create HIPAA exposure on a health professional website are new patient intake forms, appointment request forms that ask about reason for visit or insurance, symptom and health history questionnaires, and any form whose submissions route directly to a standard email inbox.
 If your website has any of these, they warrant a closer look.

-The email routing issue deserves its own mention because it catches a lot of practitioners off guard.
-Even if your form is built on a compliant platform, if the submission then gets forwarded to a standard Gmail or personal Outlook inbox, the chain breaks.
-Unencrypted email is not a secure destination for PHI.
-The entire path from form submission to final storage has to be protected.
+Because unencrypted email is not a secure destination for PHI.
+Even if your form is built on a fully compliant platform, routing submissions to a standard Gmail or personal Outlook inbox breaks the chain.
+The entire path from form submission to final storage has to be protected — the destination matters as much as the form itself.

 What does a HIPAA compliant website form look like?